florian-h05/openhab-js-tools/README.md

 -|-|-
 scenes | The scene definition array of objects. | yes engineId | The id of the scene engine, used in description. | yes

+***
+## Group Utilities
+The Group Utilities provide a number of functions on groups, e.g. arithmetic operations like min/max and count operations.

+For supported methods look at the [GroupUtils JSDoc](https://florian-h05.github.io/openhab-js-tools/items.GroupUtils.html).

+These are a GraalJS compatible fork of the my original `groupUtils` from [rkoshak/openhab-rules-tools](https://github.com/rkoshak/openhab-rules-tools/tree/main/group_utils).